Seasonal Hay Feeding Challenges in Australia

 Winter: Mud, Moisture and Warmth

-Foals and ponies need special care with nets.
-Choose mesh sizes smaller than hoof diameter, or keep nets off the ground inside tyres or drums.
-For shod horses, never use ground-level nets—stick with chest-height bags or bins to avoid entanglement.
+Extra care is needed with smaller horses.
+Choose fine mesh smaller than hoof size, or place nets inside tyres and drums.
+For shod horses, never feed from ground-level nets hang at chest height to prevent entanglement.

 Travel and Show Season